 A poet all her life and a yoga practitioner since 2003, Leslieann has come to discover that creative writing and the practice of yoga are inextricably linked: both create and sustain deep connections to the spiritual Self.
 Calling on mystic poets, Rumi and Hafiz, she aspires to share this gift with her students both on and off the mat.

 Leslieann is grateful for this path that yoga has taken her thus far and is indebted to her teachers: Shannon Elliott, Jane Lindemann, and Gabi Perrotti.
 She earned her 200-hr teacher training at Onyx Yoga Studio in Warren, NJ.
 She also completed her certification in Kundalini Yoga, training with Mahan Rishi Singh Khalsa and Nirbhe Kaur Khalsa.
 A Yoga Alliance-registered teacher, she is certified in healing and recovery yoga from Kula for Karma in Franklin Lakes, NJ.
+In January 2019, she received her 300-hr advanced teacher training certification from Supersoul’s India teacher training, lead by Raghunath Cappo.

 How I Came to Yoga